-We show that testing Hamiltonicity in the bounded-degree graph model requires a linear number of queries.
+We present a proof of the fact that testing Hamiltonicity in the bounded-degree graph model requires a linear number of queries.
 This refers to both the path and the cycle versions of the problem, and similar results hold also for the directed analogues.
+These results were established before by Yoshida and Ito (IEICE Trans.
+Inf.
+Syst., Vol. 93-D (2), 2010).
+Our proof is similar in its high-level strategy, but different in some of its details.

 In addition, we present an alternative proof for the known fact that testing Independent Set Size (in this model) requires a linear number of queries.